Juhannuspukki/rtl/content/headless_data/courses.md

       - title: Speaking level 5
-        description: In this course, students learn about life in Thailand, and discuss various topics including Thai fruits, the Chao Phraya River, and the famous Chatuchuk weekend market in detail.
+        description: In this course, students learn about life in Thailand, and discuss various topics including Thai fruits, the Chao Phraya River, and the famous Chatuchak weekend market in detail.
 Students will also learn formal conversational skills, which are used in everyday life, in the news and on TV or in more formal setting.
   - title: Reading and writing